akshaypawar20/cars-sales-analysis/README.md

 What things you need to install the software,

 ```
-1. JDK 11 (Please check the JDK Version Compatible with Spark version)
+1. JDK 11 (Please check the JDK version compatible with spark version)
 2. Python 3.12.1 or latest
 3. spark 3.5.0 or latest
 4. winutils master (check which version is compatible with spark and create a ENV variable accordingly, for e.g with spark 3.5.0, hadoop 3.3.5 works)